-Figure 11.
+Figure 14.
 Two views of the mounted skeleton of Diplodocus carnegii as originally exhibited at the Carnegie Museum, highlighting the mismatched humeri.
-A. Skeleton in almost directly anterior view, taken between 1932 and 1936, part of photo used by Gilmore (1936:plate XXXV).
+A. Skeleton in almost directly anterior view, taken between 1932 and 1936, part of photograph used by Gilmore (1936:plate XXXV).
 B. Skeleton in right anterolateral view, taken in 1907, the year of the unveiling.
 Note that in both A and B, the left humerus is significantly shorter and more robust than the right, and that the forefeet are splayed and carry unguals on all of the first three digits.
 C. Line drawing of right humerus of Diplodocus sp.
 AMNH 5855 in anterior view, modified from Mook (1917:figure 2A).
-D. Right humerus of the Carnegie mount in left anterolateral view, enlarged from part B, sculpted from CM 662, a slightly smaller diplodocine individual then thought to belong to Diplodocus, subsequently referred to the new species Diplodocus hayi Holland 1924, and now referred to its own genus Galeamopus Tschopp et al. 2015.
+D. Right humerus of the Carnegie mount in right anterolateral view, enlarged from part B, sculpted from CM 662, a slightly smaller diplodocine individual then thought to belong to Diplodocus, subsequently referred to the new species Diplodocus hayi Holland 1924, and now referred to its own genus Galeamopus Tschopp et al. 2015.
 E. Left humerus of the Carnegie mount in anterior view, enlarged from part B, CM 21775, assigned by McIntosh (1981:16) to Camarasaurus, but considered by Tschopp et al. (2019:29–37) to be Camarasauridae indet.
 This bone measures 1000 mm in proximodistal length (Tschopp et al. 2019:table 10).
 F. Right humerus of Camarasaurus supremus AMNH 5761/H.1 in anterior view, modified from Osborn and Mook (1921:figure 84B).
 Parts C and F scaled to the same heights as parts D and E respectively.

-Figure 12.
+Figure 15.
 The present skull on the mounted skeleton of Diplodocus carnegii at the Carnegie Museum, in right anterolateral view.
-This is believed to be a cast of the complete and largely undistorted Diplodocus sp. cranium and mandible CM 11161.
+This is believed to be a cast of the complete and largely undistorted diplodocine cranium and mandible CM 11161.
 Note the realistic bone texture, including damage, especially on the mandible.
-Photograph by Josh Franzos, used with permission.
+Photograph by Joshua Franzos, used with permission.

-Figure 13.
+Figure 16.
 The mounted skeleton of Diplodocus carnegii at the Carnegie Museum in left anterolateral view, by Melinda McNaugher/Carnegie Museum of Natural History.
 This photograph was taken some time between 1985, when McNaugher became the exhibit photographer, and 1999.
-It cannot date from later than 1999 because the old forefeet are still in position, with their splayed metacarpals and unguals on digits 1–3.
-Note that the neck had by this time been reposed since earlier photographs (Figure E), in a more elevated posture, and was now suspended from the ceiling rather than supported from below by scaffolds.
+It cannot date from later than 1999 because the original replica forefeet are still in position, with their splayed metacarpals and unguals on digits 1–3.
+Note that the neck support had by this time been changed since earlier photographs (e.g., Figure 14A–B), now suspended from the ceiling rather than supported from below by a tripartite pole.